 It was that man Tumasyan again just past the hour mark who hooked in at the near post prior to heading for an early shower following a job well done.
 He was replaced by Tanat Wongsupaluk who would have a say later in proceedings.

 Wongsupaluk made it 8-0 when his header was cleared from behind the line.
-NBU missed a guilt edged chance when the overworked keeper Natthawut Kiakhuntod managed to make a decent stop and tip a downward header over the bar.
+NBU missed a guilt-edged chance when the overworked keeper Natthawut Kiakhuntod managed to make a decent stop and tip a downward header over the bar.

-However, he was helpless when Wongsupaluk was given the freedom of the park to waltz through and complete the rout.
+However, he was helpless when Wongsupaluk was given the freedom of the park to waltz through and complete the hammering.
 I headed back to Suwinthawong Road where I hailed a taxi.
 It had been a tough day, and I had a peaceful quiet night at home.

 I’d like to think Daz Brining, who had died suddenly in Scarborough, would have appreciated my choice of match, as he played in better contests.
 RIP fella.